blueprinthq/coding-exercise/Readme.md

 # Part II
 ## The challenge
-You will build upon Part I and create a patient-facing user interface to complete the diagnostic screener online.
+You will build upon Part I and create a patient-facing user interface to complete the diagnostic screener.
 The interface can be built on a web or mobile (iOS or Android) platform.

 In order to retrieve the diagnostic screener, you should build an endpoint in your API which returns it as a JSON object in the following form.
 Alternatively, you may simply load the screener from memory: